 What you may not know is that Kangaroos are so plentiful in the wild these days that they are actually culled each year in order to control the population.
 They are culled for a variety of reasons, one of which is to reduce their impact on agricultural crops.
 This culling of our national icon means we are then left with a rather large supply of Kangaroo meat.

-This recipe for Slow Cooked Smokey BBQ Kangaroo is really great because it cooks itself and is always super tasty.
+This recipe for Slow Cooked Smokey BBQ Kangaroo is really handy for lazy days or when you’re super busy - you just chuck everything in the pot and leave it to cook away.
+It’s also super flavoursome.
 Kangaroo is really affordable, high in protein and low in fat so you should try to include it in your diet as much as possible.
 If you don't live in Australia I guess you won't really have access to Kangaroo as conveniently as I do.
 Try substituting the Kangaroo in this recipe for a nice piece of brisket or pork shoulder.

 Slow Cooked Smokey BBQ Kangaroo